laravel/docs/validation.md

 <a name="rule-json"></a>
 #### json

-The field under validation must be a valid JSON string.
+The field under validation must a valid JSON string.

 <a name="rule-max"></a>
 #### max:_value_